AlexanderTZhou/IUBFC/README.md

 E-MAIL: atzhou@cse.ust.hk

-Please E-mail me with any queries about the code or the subsequent paper but given when the mail is sent there is a non-zero (very likely) chance I have already forgotten everything about the code.
+Please E-mail me with any queries about the code or the subsequent paper.

 # Arguments